7.1. Moving in Three Dimensions#

 7.1.6.
 Summary#

-Now that we know how to talk about 3D rotations, 3D rigid transformations, and their rate of change, we are ready to use all that machinery to describe how drones move in 3D.
+Now that we know how to talk about 3D rotations, 3D rigid transformations, and their rate of change, we are ready to use this machinery to describe how drones move in 3D.
 The next section tackles this.

 7.1.7.
 GTSAM 101#